Lawn Mowers And Fuel Issues

-- This might come as a surprise, but gasoline is only good for about 30 days.
-After that time, the volatile compounds in the fuel start evaporating.
+This might come as a surprise, but gasoline is only good for about 30 days.
+After that, the volatile compounds in the fuel start evaporating.
 This occurs whether the gas is in the mower or in the gas can.

 As the fuel evaporates, it forms brown gummy deposits.
-Eventually, these will turn into a hard varnish which can plug the fuel lines and carburetors.
-Once your fuel system has been compromised, you can expect poor engine performance, including lack of power, surging or difficulty starting.
+Eventually, these will turn into a hard varnish that can plug the fuel lines and carburetors.
+Once your fuel system has been compromised, you can expect to see some telltale signs of poor engine performance:

 What Gas Should I Buy?

-You run the risk of getting into trouble when you start messing with fuel consisting of 15%+ ethanol.
+You run the risk of getting into trouble when you start messing with fuel containing more than 15% ethanol, known as E15 fuel.
 This type of ethanol fuel will absorb water from the atmosphere, which can cause corrosion in the fuel system.

-Don't worry, gassing up your mower is not an untenable situation.
+Don't worry!
+Gassing up your mower isn't an impossible situation.
 In fact, the solution for fuel problems is usually as simple as adding fuel stabilizer.

-Add fuel stabilizer your gasoline, right when you purchase it.
-Stabilizer prevents gas from "going bad."
-It works by decreasing the rate of compound evaporation from gasoline.
+Add fuel stabilizer to your gasoline right when you fill your tank.
+Stabilizer works by decreasing the rate of compound evaporation from gasoline.
 Stabilizer also prevents fuel from absorbing moisture from the air.